LLNL/axom/src/index.rst

 Other Tools Application Developers May Find Useful
 ======================================================

-Axom developers support other tools that can be used by software projects independent of the Axom.
+The Axom team develops and supports other software tools that are useful for software projects independent of the Axom.
 These include:

   *  `BLT <https://github.com/LLNL/blt>`_: CMake-based build system developed by the Axom team to simplify CMake usage and development tool integration
   *  `Shroud <https://github.com/LLNL/shroud>`_: Generator for native C and Fortran APIs from C++ code